-I’ve always thought that horoscopes were kind of ridiculous.
+I’ve always thought that horoscopes were ridiculous.

 Here you have a series of predictions, ostensibly that will apply to everyone, but there are only a dozen of them in total.
 This means that everyone on earth has been divided into 12 groups, and each person in a group will have a remarkably similar day.

 Seems logical…on opposite day!
-Ha!

 Not only that, but where do these ‘facts’ come from?
-My guess is there are some people who really buy the whole concept, who meticulously go over god-knows-what old documents and star maps to figure out what may happen and then they guess based on what they come up with, and then the other 99% of the industry consists of writers who have a talent for vagueness so that anything they write can be taken and twisted to fit what happened to almost anyone that day.
+My guess is there are people who really buy the whole concept, who meticulously go over god-knows-what old documents and star maps to figure out what may happen and then they guess based on what they come up with.
+And then the other 99% of the industry consists of writers who have a talent for vagueness so that anything they write can be taken and twisted to fit what happened to almost anyone that day.

 “Bring me my tin-foil hat,” I thought, “because I’ve just been accepted into the wacko-brigade.”